axelarnetwork/axelar-contract-deployments/evm/docs/governance.md

 - **`activationTime`**: Abosolute UTC timestamp ie `YYYY-MM-DDTHH:mm:ss` or relative seconds i.e `3600` (60 mins from now).
 - **Notes:**
   - The command generates an `ApproveOperator` payload.
-  - Use `--file` to write the generated Axelar proposal JSON instead of submitting immediately.
+  - Use `--generate-only <file>` to write the generated Axelar proposal JSON instead of submitting immediately.

 ### Cancel Operator Proposal